andrehaveman/spotify-node-applescript/README.md

 ### getArtwork(callback)

-Returns the file path to the current artwork as PNG
+Returns the file path to the current artwork as PNG.
+The PNG files are cached in `~/Library/Caches/TemporaryItems`.

 ```javascript
 var spotify = require('spotify-node-applescript');